 - Extra pillow(s) if you will lounge/study on the bed.

-- All necessary toiletries (toothbrush, toothpaste, soap, shampoo, and grooming/cosmetic) items.
+- All necessary toiletries (toothbrush, toothpaste, soap, shampoo and all grooming/cosmetic) items.
 Since space will be cramped, consider buying smaller sizes, at least at first.

 - Prescription medicines and copies of the prescriptions.

-- Suggested: First-aid kit, including basic basic adhesive bandages, disinfectant, aspirin, etc.
+- Suggested: First Aid Kit, including basic adhesive bandages, disinfectant, aspirin, etc.

-- Clothes — your space will be limited, so only bring what you think you will actually wear.
-Our suggestion is usually having enough for two weeks’ worth of clothing!
+- Clothes.
+Your space will be limited, so only bring what you think you will wear.
+Our suggestion is usually having enough for 2 weeks’ worth of clothing!

-- Weather-appropriate outer clothing.
-You will be walking to class; be sure your coat or jacke is right for the climate.
+- Weather-appropriate outer clothes.
+You will be walking to class; be sure your coat or jacket and boots are right for the climate.

-- Laundry detergents, dryer sheets, stain remover stick or spray
+- Laundry basket and/or bag, detergents, dryer sheets, stain remover stick or spray

-- Quarters for laundry machines.
+- Quarters for laundry and soda machines.
 Your CadetCa$h Card can also be used.

-- Rugs/small piece of carpet, or slippers — the dorm rooms are not carpeted
+- Rugs/a piece of carpet or slippers as the rooms are not carpeted.

 - Other storage or organization units.
 A few stacking plastic crates will come in handy.